r-lidar/lidR/README.md

 <img align="left" src="https://raw.githubusercontent.com/Jean-Romain/lidR/master/others/README/its-rotating-tree-segmented.gif" margin-right="5px">

 The `lastrees` function has several algorithms from the literature for individual tree segmentation, based either on the digital canopy model or on the point-cloud.
-Each algorithm has been coded from the source article to be as close as possible to what was written in the peer-reviwed papers.
+Each algorithm has been coded from the source article to be as close as possible to what was written in the peer-reviewed papers.
 Our goal is to make published algorithms usable, testable and comparable.

 ```r
 las <- readLAS("<file.las>")